rajarshi-ray29/CodeSIM-Lite/README.md

 </p>

 ## News
-- 📢 With o3-mini CodeSim achived a new pass@1 score of 98.8% on HumanEval and became 2'nd in [PaperwithCode LeaderBoard](https://paperswithcode.com/sota/code-generation-on-humaneval).
+- 📢 With o3-mini CodeSim achived a new pass@1 score of 98.8% on HumanEval and became 2'nd in [PaperwithCode LeaderBoard](https://paperswithcode.com/sota/code-generation-on-humaneval) and this is even without using any external debuggers!
 - 🎉 CodeSim got accepted in NAACL 2025 Findings.
 - 📢 Full results log can be found [here](https://huggingface.co/ashraful/CodeSIM/tree/main/results).
 - 📢 Added CodeSim outperforming MapCoder.